 What Is the Best Programming Language to Learn?

-The best programming language to learn first - or indeed, the best programming language to learn in any situation - will depend on a wide range of personal factors.
+The best programming language to learn first - or indeed, in any situation - will depend on a wide range of personal factors.
 When choosing which programming language to learn, make sure that you consider the following:

 - Your programming experience: Some languages are a lot easier to learn than others.
-If you are a beginner trying to find the best programming language to learn first, consider something that is both simple and popular like Python or Java.
+If you are a beginner trying to find which programming language to learn first, consider something that is both simple and popular like Python or Java.
 Both of these are relatively straightforward and fun to learn.

 - What you want to do with your language: Different languages are designed for different uses.
-For example, Solidity is used in blockchain development, Swift is used in IOS programming, and Python is a general program which has a variety of uses.
+For example, Solidity is used in blockchain development, Swift is used in IOS programming, and Python is a general program that has a variety of uses.

 Now that you have an idea about what to think about when deciding on the best programming languages to learn, it’s time to take a closer look at some of the more popular languages.

 It was released in 1995, making it one of the oldest programming languages.
 Java is used on a wide range of platforms and operating systems, including Microsoft Windows, macOS, Linux, and Solaris.

 According to recent statistics, a Java developer can expect to earn anywhere from $80,000 to $130,000 per year.
-Of course, the higher end salaries are usually snapped up by programmers with years of experience, but even inexperienced Java developers can earn pretty decent money.
+Of course, the higher-end salaries are usually snapped up by programmers with years of experience, but even inexperienced Java developers can earn pretty decent money.

 PHP is another older language, first hitting the programming scene around the same time as Java in 1995.
-It is a general-purpose scripting language which is widely used for web development.
+It is a general-purpose scripting language that is widely used for web development.

-Unlike other languages which can be rather difficult to use with HTML, PHP can be embedded directly into a block of HTML code.
+Unlike other languages that can be rather difficult to use with HTML, PHP can be embedded directly into a block of HTML code.
 Start and end processing instructions are used to jump in and out of PHP mode, which makes it a very easy language to use.

 Although it isn’t quite as popular as Python or Java, PHP could be the best coding language to learn due to its simplicity.
-It is extremely beginner friendly, and you could be writing your first scripts just a few hours after starting a PHP course,
+It is extremely beginner-friendly, and you could be writing your first scripts just a few hours after starting a PHP course.

 Again, the popularity and widespread usage of PHP mean that career opportunities and jobs are relatively easy to find.
 The average PHP developer can expect to earn around $80,000 per year, but there is the potential to earn significantly more as a freelancer.